anuragBamangaya/buy-get-one-two-free/README.md

 # buy-get-one-two-free
-It contains php function where we pass parameter for getting for getting offer on buying items.
+The example.php file contains php function in which we pass want to buy tickets count and as per offer rule you will get free ticket in less price.